nbdc-datahub/hbcd-docs/docs/instruments/SED/vi.md

 <div class="alert-collapsible-content">
 <p>Please do not mention or ask participants about immigration or documentation status.
 They should only answer this survey if they feel comfortable revealing their generational status (first, second, or third generation immigrant) based on the gating questions provided.</p>

 <p style="color: red;">Luci note: this looks like internal documentation that is not relevant to the end user (who do not interact at all with the study participants).
-Perhaps remove or rephrase as "Participants are not asked about immigration or documentation status.
+Perhaps remove or rephrase like so:<br>
+"Participants are not asked about immigration or documentation status.
 The intent is that they only answer this survey if they feel comfortable revealing their generational status (first, second, or third generation immigrant) based on the gating questions provided."</p>
 </div>

 ## Administration & Quality Control